microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/readme.md

 **5.2 Using delta tables with S3**

-Exercise to access delta tables with S3 compatible object storage by examining T-SQL notebooks.**Read**, not execute, the steps in the **parquet** folder.
+Exercise to access delta tables with S3 compatible object storage by examining T-SQL notebooks.**Read**, not execute, the steps in the **delta** folder.

 **5.3 Using S3 object storage for backup and restore**

-Exercise to backup and restore databases with S3 compatible object storage by examining T-SQL notebooks. **Read**, not execute, the steps in the **parquet** folder.
+Exercise to backup and restore databases with S3 compatible object storage by examining T-SQL notebooks. **Read**, not execute, the steps in the **s3objectstorage** folder.

 **5.4 Using minio with SQL Server 2022**